Edward Howe Forbush

-Edward Howe Forbush (April 24, 1858 - March 7, 1929) was a noted Massachusetts ornithologist and a prolific writer, best known for his book Birds of New England.
+Edward Howe Forbush (April 24, 1858 - March 7, 1929) was a ornithologist and a prolific writer who lived in Massachusetts, best known for his book Birds of New England.

 Biography

 Born in Quincy, Massachusetts, in 1858, he was a precocious naturalist.
 His family moved to West Roxbury, when he was seven.
 As an older child, he conducted field studies of area wildlife and also studied taxidermy.
 Once again, his family moved to Worcester, where he became a member of the Worcester Natural History Society, and began to publish the results of his studies.
 At the age of sixteen he was appointed Curator of Ornithology of the Society's museum.